P. G. Wodehouse: Aftermath: reactions and investigation

 On 15 July the journalist William Connor, under his pen name Cassandra, broadcast a postscript to the news programme railing against Wodehouse.
 According to The Times, the broadcast "provoked a storm of complaint ... from listeners all over the country".
 Wodehouse's biographer, Joseph Connolly, thinks the broadcast "inaccurate, spiteful and slanderous"; Phelps calls it "probably the most vituperative attack on an individual ever heard on British radio".
 (Note: A third biographer, Benny Green, calls it "one of the most scurrilous personal attacks in the history of English journalism", while McCrum describes it as "breathtakingly intemperate, a polemic unique in the annals of the BBC".)
 The broadcast was made at the direct instruction of Duff Cooper, the Minister of Information, who overruled strong protests made by the BBC against the decision to air the programme.
 Numerous letters appeared in the British press, both supporting and criticising Wodehouse.
 The letters page of The Daily Telegraph became a focus for censuring Wodehouse, including one from Wodehouse's friend, A. A. Milne; a reply from their fellow author Compton Mackenzie in defence of Wodehouse was not published because the editor claimed a lack of space.
 (Note: Mackenzie said he had "an old-fashioned prejudice against condemning a man unheard"; he added that "I feel more disgusted by Mr Milne's morality than by Mr Wodehouse's irresponsibility.")
 Most of those defending Wodehouse against accusations of disloyalty, including Sax Rohmer, Dorothy L. Sayers and Gilbert Frankau, conceded that he had acted stupidly.
-Some members of the public wrote to the newspapers to say that the full facts were not yet known and a fair judgment could not be made until they were.
+Some members of the public wrote to the newspapers to say that the full facts were not yet known and a fair judgement could not be made until they were.
 The management of the BBC, who considered Wodehouse's actions no worse than "ill advised", pointed out to Cooper that there was no evidence at that point whether Wodehouse had acted voluntarily or under compulsion.